alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 ![image]({{ site.baseurl }}/assets/images/dns-private-resolver/private-dns-hub1-from-spoke1.gif)

-The DNS query is send to the DNS private resolver managed service instead of the DNS VMs.
+The DNS query is sent to the DNS private resolver managed service instead of the DNS VMs.
 We have the resolution working from our private resolver because it is deployed in the hub Vnet that is linked to the **contoso.azure** private DNS zone.

 *spoke1pgsingle.postgres.database.azure.com* resolution from *spoke1*
 ---------------------------------------------------------------------

 ![image]({{ site.baseurl }}/assets/images/dns-private-resolver/private-dns-pgsingle-from-spoke1.gif)

-This is quite the same as before except that the DNS query is send to the DNS private resolver managed service.
+This is quite the same as before except that the DNS query is sent to the DNS private resolver managed service.
 We have the resolution working from our private resolver because it is deployed in the hub Vnet that is linked to the **privatelink.postgres.database.azure.com** DNS zone.

 *spoke1pgsingle.postgres.database.azure.com* resolution from *onprem1*
 ---------------------------------------------------------------------